(words and photos from VJMC editor, Steve Cooper)

 Some rotors don’t have an external thread onto which you can screw a puller.
 Having removed the central bolt, the manuals will either encourage you to “simply remove” the rotor, tell you how to ruin the windings with a 2, 3 or 4 leg puller, or use a draw bolt as per factory manuals.
 The latter can sometimes work by screwing down tight onto the end of the crank and applying tension to the rotor’s inner face.
 Alternatively, the process may dumb over the end of the draw bolt or strip the internal threads of the rotor; neither of which gets the restoration much further ahead.
 My sources tell me that the real way the factories dealt with this challenge was to use a slide hammer.
 These oddly shaped devices that look nothing like a conventional hammer have the unique ability to apply a targeted axial force or impact to the item in question.
 Unlike a free-lance hammer which is applied by eye and hand co-ordination the slide hammer delivers a force precisely where it’s needed.
 A large mass is slid along a metal shaft, away from the item that needs to be dislodged where a purpose made obstruction stops its path.
 The motive force is then transferred to the metal shaft and the object to which it’s attached.
 This process is repeated until the rotor drops off the end of the crank.
 Here my rebuilt restored RD200 engine has sweated the rotor on tight since I last worked on it.

 In this case the flying-hammer head is slipped onto the shaft and the threaded portion of the shaft screwed all the way into the rotor.
 The heavy metal cylinder (aka the hammer) is hurled, thrown or accelerated up the shaft and away from the rotor.
 Although obvious when read it’s all too easy to forget that you need to keep all bodily parts away from the end of the shaft; believe me you only trap your thumb, finger or skin twixt hammer and stop once.
 The fit between a rotor and its taper are generally intimate so it’s always best to have the engine in the frame if at all possible.
 The pictures show the process as used on a free engine and although possible it’s not ideal.
 Every whack of the hammer has the engine jumping around on the bench or across the workshop floor.
 In one extreme case I’ve had to lay the bike on the ground, fix the shaft in place then stood on the bike’s frame rails so that I’m not simply wasting the effort imparted by the hammer in moving the bike around the yard but directing the force where it’s needed.
-This approach gets strange looks from the neighbours, a scornfully embarrassed look from the kids and gaze of blank incredulity from your
+This approach gets strange looks from the neighbours, a scornfully embarrassed look from the kids and gaze of blank incredulity from your significant other.

 At some time during an engine overhaul you’ll have need to remove a rotor or magneto from a crankshaft and it won’t be possible to use a slide hammer.
 Workshop manuals warn the owner to use factory tools then give a picture of an anonymous pair of hands applying a very large portion of grief with a 2, 3 or 4 leg puller.
 There will generally also be same inane caveat that warns such pullers can damage the rotor core and thus negate the possibility of obtaining a service exchange on the dead rotor.
 Here I’m revisiting our very own Project Chappy.